-WARM JACKET…synthetic down are popular because they are warm even when damp.
+WARM JACKET…synthetic down is warm even when damp.

-HIKING BOOTS or TRAIL SHOES …well broken in.
-You will need a good shoe for the horse back ride in or other side hikes we may take on the trip.
+HIKING BOOTS or TRAIL SHOES…well broken in.
+You will need a sturdy shoe for the horseback ride in and other side hikes we may take on the trip.

-SOCKS…4-5 pair, 3 medium synthetic wool and 2 liner socks or lighter weight socks.
+SOCKS…4-5 pair, we suggest 3 medium synthetic wool and 2 liner socks or lightweight socks.

-RIVER SANDALS/SHOE or OLD RUNNING SHOES FOR WATER.
-It’s nice to have a good shoe for walking around on the rocks fishing and getting in and out of the boat.
+RIVER SANDALS/SHOES and/or OLD SNEAKERS FOR WATER…it’s nice to have a shoe for walking around on the rocks and getting in and out of the boat.

-NEOPRENE SOCKS can be worn under river shoe to help keep you feet warm in the cold water.
+NEOPRENE SOCKS…can be worn under river shoes to help keep your feet warm in the cold water.

-SUNGLASSES AND TIES FOR GLASSES…protects against glare.
-Pack an extra pair of glasses or contacts.
+SUNGLASSES AND CROAKIES/CHUMS…protects against glare.
+We suggest you pack an extra pair of glasses or contacts.

 CAMERA…bring an extra battery and memory card.

-ALCOHOLIC BEVERAGE…if desired (unbreakable containers), we recommend hard alcohol on this trip as everything is packed in on horses and weight sensitive.
+ALCOHOLIC BEVERAGES…if desired (in plastic or aluminum containers, no glass!), we recommend hard alcohol on this trip as everything is packed in on horses and weight sensitive.

-WRO provide a MAJOR FIRST AID KIT.
+WRO provides a MAJOR FIRST AID KIT.
 However, we do recommend you bring your own preferred personal medication and accessories (Advil, Tylenol, Aspirin, Band-Aids, Cold medicine, etc..)

-One this wilderness fishing expedition everything is packed by horses to the put in at the beginning and packed out on horses at the end.
-Please pack up you need, but do not bring extra stuff.
-Weight limit to 35 lbs/person.
+On this wilderness fishing expedition everything is packed in to the put-in by horses and packed out on horses at the end.
+Please pack what you need, but keep in mind the weight limit is 35 lbs/person.